In this document:

 To make it easier for you to add multiple Appointment fields, after adding one Appointment field to your form, you’ll be able to duplicate it so it will have the same settings.

 Now that you have all of your Appointment Types in the form, you’ll be able to start creating conditional logic!

 Creating Conditional Logic

 To create conditional logic, you’ll need to click on the Appointment Type and view the settings.
 There will be a setting called Conditional Logic that is currently inactive.
 When you click on it, it will bring up its settings, where you must toggle the “Enable Conditional Logic” on.

-After toggling the setting on, you’ll see the different fields to adjust according to how you’d like to filter the booking calendars.
+After toggling the settings on, you’ll see the different fields to adjust according to how you’d like to filter the booking calendars.